pip-services/pip-services-docs/content/en/node/prometheus/_index.md

 no_list: true
 weight: 30
 description: >
-    Prometheus components for Pip.Services Node.js / ES2017.
+    Prometheus components for Pip.Services in Node.js / ES2017.

     This module is a part of the [Pip.Services](http://pipservices.org) polyglot microservices toolkit.

     This module contains components for working with meters in the Prometheus service.
-The PrometheusCounters and PrometheusMetricsService components allow you to work both, in client mode through PushGateway and as a service.
+The [PrometheusCounters](count/prometheus_counters) and [PrometheusMetricsService](/services/prometheus_metrics_service) components allow you to work both, in client mode through PushGateway and as a service.
 ---

 ### Packages